abuseofnotation/category-theory-illustrated/_chapters/06_functors.md

 **Question:** Why is that?

 Another interesting property of these functions is that most of them *preserve* addition, that is for any $x$ and $y$, you have $f(x) + f(y) = f(x + y)$.
+We already know that this equation is equivalent to the second functor law.
+So linear functions are just *functors between the group of natural numbers under addition and itself.* As we will see later, they are example of functors in the *category of vector spaces*.

 ![Linear functions](linear_function_functor.svg)

-And if you pay attention, you would know that you just saw the functor law formula.
-So linear functions are just *functors between the group of natural numbers under addition and itself.* (more generally, they are functors in the category of vector spaces.)

 **Question:** Are the two formulas we presented to define linear functions completely equivalent?